Table of Contents

 Tender notice format: Understanding the structure of a tender notice

-- List of covers (i.e., details on technical and financial qualifications) and opening of tender
+- List of covers: Related to covers for technical and financial bids, opening of tenders, and at times a tender cover letter

-- General terms and conditions, FAQs and other tender information
+- Other details: General terms and conditions, FAQs, and any other information specific to the tender

 Basic Information

-Top of the tender notice contains basic information about the tender, issuing authority, etc. Here is what basic information include:
+The first detail in a tender notice is the basic information about the tender and the issuing authority.
+Here is what basic information includes:

 - Organisation name and chain: It means the name of the organiasation that intends to procure goods or services along with its department name.
 For example, for NTPC tenders, if the renewable energy department has floated a tender, then it will contain the organisation chain as ‘NTPC | Renewable Energy’.